CupCleaner: A Hybrid Data Cleaning Approach for Comment Updating: Experimental setup

 \subsection{Research Questions}

-To evaluate the effectiveness and the efficiency of CupCleaner, we aim to answer the following questions: \paragraph{\lqy{RQ1: Whether CupCleaner can filter out true noise data?}} \lqy{To evaluate CupCleaner's ability to remove noise data, we first record the changes in the number of data. } Then we provide examples that CupCleaner identifies as noisy and high-quality data, respectively.
-Finally, we conducte human evaluation on the noisy and high-quality data identified by CupCleaner to explore whether the filtered data are truly noise.
+To evaluate the effectiveness and the efficiency of CupCleaner, we aim to answer the following questions:

+\paragraph{RQ1: Whether CupCleaner can filter out true noise data?} To evaluate CupCleaner's ability to remove noise data, we first record the changes before and after the cleaning process.
+Then we provide examples that CupCleaner identifies as noisy.
+Finally, we conduct human evaluation on the noisy and high-quality data identified by CupCleaner to explore whether the filtered data are truly noise.
-\paragraph{\lqy{RQ2: How effective is the training data cleaned by CupCleaner?}} To evaluate the effectiveness of our data cleaning approach, we conduct experiments on three representative models, namely PLBART, UniXcoder, and CodeT5.
-During the experiment, we keep the test set unchanged and use CupCleaner to clean only the training and validation sets.
-We evaluate the effectiveness of CupCleaner by comparing the performance of the models trained on the cleaned dataset with the models trained on the original dataset .

-\paragraph{RQ3: How effective is the use of CupCleaner-cleaned data for evaluating models?} To further investigate whether the data cleaned by CupCleaner can lead to more reasonable model evaluation, we conduct experiments on different versions of the test set using the best-performing model from the previous research question.
-We divide the test set into two versions, cleaned and noise, based on the anchor points searched on the non-test set, and analyze the effectiveness of using the cleaned test set to evaluate the model.